written by Allison Goins, Ph.D. | Published on May 5th, 2021 at 6:00 pm

 The Science of Hyaluronic Acid Fillers

-Beyond that, hyaluronic acid fillers can incorporate additional additives to enhance their biological activity.
-Molecules that encourage collagen production or cellular turnover can be incorporated into these remarkable fillers, given that they are injected subcutaneously.
-Since fillers are injected they surpass the skin barrier and interact with the dermis.
+These molecules can encourage collagen production or cellular turnover.
+They are incorporated into these remarkable fillers because they can be fresher, surpass the skin barrier, and interact directly with the dermis.
 This is when large molecules like collagen can have a benefit in producing more collagen.

 What Are the Key Takeaways About Hyaluronic Acid Fillers?